 Travel purpose questions assess whether your stated reason for visiting aligns with your supporting documents and whether you qualify as a genuine visitor.
 Answers should be specific, consistent with your application, and demonstrate clear, time-limited plans.

 The purpose of your visit is the foundation of your application.
 UKVI officers use these questions to determine whether you genuinely intend to visit for the stated reason and leave within the permitted timeframe.
-Your answers must align perfectly with the information in your application form and supporting documents.
+Your answers must align perfectly with the information in your application form and document checklist.

 What is the purpose of your visit to the UK?